jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 ## Multivariate polynomial theory (summary)

-This section is my modest attempt to sketch and summarize a whole theory  - I apologize in advance to any algebraists who might not appreciate it.
+This section is my modest attempt at sketching and summarizing a whole theory  - I apologize in advance to any algebraists who might not appreciate it.
 Please refer to the book above for more rigor and details.

 ### Analogy with linear algebra and critical differences
 Let us consider the following system of equations: